 Cardinal is required to pay the Company quarterly payments, which began in October 2014 and will extend through June 2029.
-As milestones are met, the quarterly payments increase.
-The Company received \$183 million from Cardinal during each of the years ended December 31, 2023, 2022 and 2021.
+The Company received \$126 million from Cardinal during the year ended December 31, 2024 and \$183 million from Cardinal during each of the years ended December 31, 2023 and 2022.
 The payments reduce the Company's carrying value of inventory and are recognized in cost of products sold when the related inventory is sold.